twbs/bootstrap/docs/components/dropdowns.md

 group: components
 ---

-Toggleable, contextual menu for displaying lists of links.
-Made interactive with the included dropdown JavaScript plugin.
+Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
+They're made interactive with the included Bootstrap dropdown JavaScript plugin.

 ## Contents